Alison Gertz: Early life

 Gertz was born in Manhattan and was raised in an apartment on Park Avenue.
 She was the only child of Jerrold Gertz, a real estate executive, and his wife Carol, the co-founder (with Adriana Mnuchin, wife of Robert Mnuchin) of a woman's clothing store chain, Tennis Lady.
 She attended the Horace Mann School, and later studied art at Parsons The New School for Design.

 Diagnosis

 In summer 1988, Gertz developed a persistent fever and chronic diarrhea.
 She was hospitalized and underwent testing to determine the cause of her illness.
 Gertz was never tested for AIDS because doctors did not consider her to be in a "high-risk group" for the disease.
 Two weeks later, she developed pneumonia.
 A bronchoscopy revealed that Gertz had AIDS.

 Gertz later found out that she had contracted HIV from a 27-year-old man named Cort Brown.
 He was a bisexual bartender whom Gertz met at Studio 54 when she was 16.
-They had their first and only sexual encounter in 1982.
+They had their only sexual encounter in 1982.
 He died of AIDS in 1988.